pgorman/dangerjaunt/minirules.md

 #### 3. Dimension Door ####

-The caster can teleport with perfect accuracy himself, an object, or another person to a location within the spell's range.
+The caster creases the universe to slip himself, an object, or another being from one precise point within the spell's range to another such point without travelling through the space between.
 Range: 1'' casting, 36'' teleport; duration: instant.

 #### 4. Polymorph Self or Polymorph Other ####

-The caster must announce which form he chooses to cast.
+The caster announces which form he chooses when casting.

-Polymorph Other turns another being within 60 feet into a different type of creature (such as a dragon, a garden slug, and of course, a frog or newt).
+Polymorph Other turns another being within 60 feet into a different type of creature (such as a dragon, a garden slug, or a newt).
-The polymorphed creature gains all the abilities of the new form, but retains its own mind and hit points.
+The polymorphed creature gains all the abilities of the new form, but keeps its own mind and hit points.
 This transformation lasts until dispelled.

-Polymorph Self allows the caster to assume the form and attributes (use of wings, for example) of any object or creature, but not its hit points or combat abilities.
+Polymorph Self gives the caster the form and attributes (use of wings, for example) of any object or creature, but not its hit points or combat abilities.
 This lasts for one hour plus one additional hour for each caster level.

 #### 7. Wall of Fire or Wall of Ice ####

-The caster must announce which form he chooses to cast.
+The caster announces which form he chooses when casting.

-Wall of Fire ignites a wall that burn for as long as the caster concentrates on it.
+Wall of Fire ignites a wall that keeps burning while the caster concentrates on it.
-Creatures with 3 or fewer hit dice cannot pass through the wall, and no creature can see through it.
+Creatures with three or fewer hit dice cannot pass through the wall, and no creature sees through it.
-Passing through the fire inflicts d6 points of damage (no saving throw), and the undead sustain twice that damage.
+Crossing the fire inflicts d6 points of damage (no saving throw), and undead sustain twice that damage.
 The caster can either create a straight wall 60 feet long and 20 feet high, or a 20 foot high circular wall with a 15 foot radius.

 Wall of Ice conjures a 6 foot thick wall of ice.
 The caster chooses either a straight wall 60 feet long and 20 feet high, or a 20 foot high circular wall with a 15 foot radius.
 Creatures with 3 or fewer hit dice cannot affect the wall, but creatures of 4+ hit dice smash through it by taking d6 damage.
-Creatures with fire-based metabolisms take 2d6 damage instead.
+Fire-based creatures take 2d6 damage.
-Fire spells and magical effects are negated in the vicinity of the wall.
+The wall blocks fire-based spells and effects.

 #### 6. Wizard Eye ####

-The caster conjures up an invisible, magical "eye," that can move up to 240 feet from its creator.
+The caster conjures an invisible, magic eye that roams up to 240 feet from its creator, relaying what it sees.
-It floats along as directed by the caster, at a rate of 120 feet per turn.
+The eye follows a path the caster wills, at speeds up to 120 feet per turn.
 Range: 24'', duration: 1 hour.

 ### Magic-User Spells Level 5 ###

 #### 1. Animate Dead ####

-This spell animates skeletons or zombies from dead bodies.
+This spell animates dead bodies as skeletons or zombies.
-1d6 undead are animated (per level of the caster above 8th).
+1d6 undead are animated per level of the caster above 8th.
 The corpses remain animated until destroyed or dispelled.
 Range: referee's discretion; duration: permanent.

 #### 2. Conjure Elemental ####

-The caster summons a 16 HD elemental, and binds it to his commands.
+The caster summons a 16 HD elemental, and binds it to his command.
 Each type of elemental may only be summoned once per day.
-The elemental obeys the caster only for as long as the caster concentrates on it; when the caster ceases to concentrate, even for a moment, the elemental is released and will attack.
+The elemental obeys only while the caster concentrates;
+even momentary loss of concentration unleashes the elemental on a murderous rampage.
 Range: 24'', duration: until dispelled.

 #### 3. Contact Higher Plane ####

-The caster mentally contacts planes, forces, powers, and geometries of the beyond in order to ask affirmative or negative questions.
-The spell's effect depends on how deeply the caster wishes to delve.
+The caster psychically petitions planes, powers, and geometries of the beyond to ask affirmative or negative questions.
+The spell's effectiveness and peril depends on how distantly the caster chooses to project his mind.

 Plane | Insanity | Right  | Wrong
 :----:|:--------:|:------:|:------: